Encoding Musical Style with Transformer Autoencoders: Preliminaries

 \subsection{Music Transformer}

 We build our Transformer autoencoder from Music Transformer, a state-of-the-art generative model that is capable of generating music with long-term coherence \citep{huang2018music}.
-While the original Transformer uses a self-attention mechanism that operates over absolute positional encodings of each token in a given sequence \citep{vaswani2017attention}, Music Transformer replaces this with \textit{relative} attention \citep{shaw2018self}, which allows the model to keep better track of regularity based on event orderings and periodicity in the performance. \cite{huang2018music} propose a novel algorithm for implementing relative self-attention that is significantly more memory-efficient, enabling the model to generate musical sequences over a minute in length.
+While the original Transformer uses self-attention to operate over absolute positional encodings of each token in a given sequence \citep{vaswani2017attention}, Music Transformer replaces this mechanism with \textit{relative} attention \citep{shaw2018self}, which allows the model to keep better track of regularity based on event orderings and periodicity in the performance. \cite{huang2018music} propose a novel algorithm for implementing relative self-attention that is significantly more memory-efficient, enabling the model to generate musical sequences that span over a minute in length.
 For more details regarding the self-attention mechanism and Transformers, we refer the reader to \citep{vaswani2017attention,parmar2018image}.